susantabiswas/facial-login-web/README.md

 # Web based Facial Authentication system
 This is a web based facial log in/ Sign up website which uses Facial recognition for user authentication.

 It uses flask **server** for running the neural network model.
+The model runs on the server side and accepts requests from clients.

-Facial recognition is based on Facenet.
+Facial recognition is based on Facenet model.

 Team members:
 **[Susanta Biswas](https://github.com/susantabiswas)** and **[Aditya Singh](https://github.com/adibyte95)**